astroswarm/astrolab_bootstrapper/README.md

-# Swarm Builder
+# Astrolab Builder

-Builds AstroSwarm on a Vagrant virtual machine running Debian, or on a Raspberry Pi running Raspbian.
+Builds Astrolab image on a Vagrant virtual machine running Debian, or on a Raspberry Pi running Raspbian.

 ## How it works